ImperialCollegeLondon/covid19model/README.md

 # covid19model
 Code for modelling estimated deaths and cases for COVID19 from Report 13 published by MRC Centre for Global Infectious Disease Analysis, Imperial College London: [Estimating the number of infections and the impact of nonpharmaceutical interventions on COVID-19 in 11 European countries](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-13-europe-npi-impact/)

+## Version 2 Release
+In this update we extend our original [model](https://www.imperial.ac.uk/mrc-global-infectious-disease-analysis/covid-19/report-13-europe-npi-impact/)  to include (a) population saturation effects, (b) prior uncertaintyon the infection fatality ratio and (c) a more balanced prior on intervention effects.
+We also (d) included another3 countries (Greece, the Netherlands and Portugal).
+The updated technical detail is available [here](https://github.com/ImperialCollegeLondon/covid19model/blob/master/Technical_description_of_Imperial_COVID_19_Model.pdf)

 This repository has code for replication purposes.
 The bleeding edge code and advancements are done in a private repository.
 Ask report authors for any collaborations.

 ## Contributing